BigPolarBear1/factorization_v4/README.md

 Side note: I guess at this rate I will eventually have to rebrand my paper to: Factorization - A three year journey. lol.
 I don't know what it takes to get people to take me serious...
 I really have no choice but to keep going until the bitter end... it's the only way at this point.. especially since I can't find employment anymore or 0day buyers. literally no way out of my current life except succeeding at this.

+Any findings from this point onward will only be for sale.
+Bc I can't keep doing this.
+I'm completely broke and I have nothing left.